Philippus/elastic4s/README.md

 The basic usage of the Scala driver is that you create an instance of `ElasticClient` and then invoke the various `execute` methods with the requests you want to perform.
 The execute methods are asynchronous and will return a standard Scala `Future[T]` where T is the response type appropriate for your request type.
 For example a search request will return a response of type `SearchResponse` which contains the results of the search.

 Requests, such as inserting a document, searching, creating an index, etc, are created using the DSL syntax that is similar in style to SQL queries.
-For example to create a search request, one would do: `search in "index/type" query "findthistext"`
+For example to create a search request, you would do: `search in "index/type" query "findthistext"`

 The response objects are, for the most part, the exact same type the Java API returns.
-This is because there is mostly no reason to wrap these.
+This is because there is mostly no reason to wrap these as they are fairly easy to use in Scala.

 All the DSL keywords are located in the `ElasticDsl` trait which needs to be imported or extended.